 Provided the growing point is not damaged, all leaves can be cut off to within 2 inches of the soil.
 Harvesting chard is best done with a clean and sharp pair of garden scissors or a knife.
 Sever leaves at the base of the plant.
 New leaves will grow quickly.

-Swiss chard can be stored for 1-2 weeks if refrigerated.
+Swiss chard can be stored for one to two weeks if refrigerated.